akarmarkar/FlowLogsAnalyzer/README.md

 - Invoke the program as python3 main.py <PATH_TO_FLOW_LOGS.csv> <PATH_TO_TAG_MAPPINGS.csv> <PATH_TO_OUTPUT.csv>

 What was tested:
+- First draft was done in ~2h
 - As a first draft, only a simple csv file containing test data was tested.
 - More extensive testing with large files needs to be done

 # TODO/Any other analysis you may want to share about your code/program :

 - The records are parsed to strictly match types and bad records are not processed
--
-# TODO:
-# - Add flags parsing instead of accepting commandline args
+- Add flags parsing instead of accepting commandline args
-# - Stronger type checking
+- Stronger type checking
-# - Custom formats
+- Custom formats
-# - Add more complete enums (see definitions below)
+- Add more complete enumerations for protocols etc.

 Demo: